 Another personal case that Spenser works on.
-I really like when Spenser has a case that his home instead of a stranger case.
-This starts out as a random case that the local police hire Spenser for, but then the killer he’s after threatens Susan.
+I really like when Spenser has a case that hits home instead of a case with a person who just hired him.
+This starts out as a random case that the local police hire Spenser for.
+But then the killer he’s after threatens Susan.
 It’s awesome to see Spenser defend his woman.

-My first ever Spenser novel I’ve ever read.
-Funny story behind how I started reading this series which you can read in the link below.
-But since this is my first one I read it has a special place in my heart.
-But beside that it is a great read.
+My first ever Spenser novel I ever ready and because of this it has a special place in my heart.
+But even beside that it is a great read.
 I would definitely recommend this as a good starting point for anyone just starting out.
 Very badass story of Spenser and Hawk kicking ass.

 Description: Double Deuce is the 19th Spenser novel by Robert B. Parker.
 The story follows Boston-based PI Spenser as he and his friend Hawk butt heads against a street gang while attempting to unravel the murder of a teenage mother and her young daughter.

 Tied for my top favorite novel.
 Fantastic story, a change of pace for the series.
 Instead of Spenser being hired by a stranger for a random case, this one hits home.
 Susan is no longer with Spenser, she’s with another man.
 She reaches out to Hawk for help, who reaches out to Spenser for help finding and rescuing Susan.